 3190 Maile Way, St. John 102

 TEL 1 808 956 6564

 Department of Tropical Plant and Soil Sciences Website

 The website www.foodsafetyhawaii.org is an official site of the Department of Tropical Plant and Soil Sciences, College of Tropical Agriculture and Human Resources, University of Hawaii at Manoa.
-FoodSafetyHawaii.org aims to strengthen the confidence and competence of the food industry clientele in providing safe and wholesome foods through the understanding of issues in the food industry, identifying opportunities to clarify misperceptions and to provide correct information, and optimizing communications using sound and accurate science.
-The site is named Food Safety Hawaii because the site is under the auspices of the University of Hawaii and the primary criterion for all foods is food safety.
+FoodSafetyHawaii.org aims to strengthen the confidence and competence of the food industry clientele in providing safe and wholesome foods through the understanding of issues in the food industry (e.g., technology, research methods, current events, news and views, and others), identifying opportunities that impact businesses, and optimizing communications using sound and accurate science to clarify misperceptions and to provide correct information The site is named Food Safety Hawaii because the site is under the auspices of the University of Hawaii and the primary criterion for all foods is food safety.
 If a food is not safe to eat, it is not a food.